 Francesca was nearing 40, from Taiwan (or as she sometimes called it Formosa), and was in Lisbon on business.
 She works as a sales rep for an online gaming company.
 In addition to general conversation, I told her what I’d learned from Ana about what to expect and how to behave.
 The show would start sometime between 21:00 and 22:00 after all the dinner courses had been served.
 The singers would perform short sets of three to four songs and one should only leave between sets because to do otherwise is exceptionally rude to the performers.
 (At Mesa de Frades, leaving during a set is impossible as you can see in this photo from Trip Advisor.

 At about 23:00 after four sets of songs, I was beginning to fade.
 It had been a long day and I had a lot of walking in my plans for Thursday.
-Although, I’d indicated otherwise at the door, I paid for Francesca’s dinner (a bit of paying it in some direction for my earlier good fortune) and invited her to stay as long as she liked as I took my leave.
+Although, I’d indicated otherwise at the door, I paid for Francesca’s dinner (a bit of paying it in some direction or another for my earlier good fortune) and invited her to stay as long as she liked as I took my leave.

 I walked down the hill, rode the Metro back to the Avenida stop near the hotel, and after a two minute walk, collapsed into bed for a sound night’s sleep.